opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

  (b)

-21     Where the accused faces a number of separate charges, the correct approach to determine the appropriate sentence to be imposed is to first determine the sentences for the individual offences before deciding whether the overall sentence is globally fair in view of the totality of the criminal behaviour by selecting the appropriate sentences to run consecutively or concurrently and if need be, by appropriately adjusting the individual sentences, in order to achieve the overall objective of a globally fair sentence: see _Public Prosecutor v Syamsul Hilal bin Ismail_ [2012] 1 SLR 973.
+21     Where the accused faces a number of separate charges, the correct approach to determine the appropriate sentence to be imposed is to first determine the sentences for the individual offences before deciding whether the overall sentence is globally fair in view of the totality of the criminal behaviour by selecting the appropriate sentences to run consecutively or concurrently and if need be, by appropriately adjusting the individual sentences, in order to achieve the overall objective of a globally fair sentence: see _Public Prosecutor v Syamsul Hilal bin Ismail_ <span class="citation">[2012] 1 SLR 973</span>.
 With this in mind, I turn to the appeal proper.

 **_Section 304A(b) PC_**